All-Hands-AI/OpenHands/docs/modules/usage/troubleshooting/troubleshooting.md

 **Details**

-Open Hands uses a Docker container to do its work safely, without potentially breaking your machine.
+OpenHands uses a Docker container to do its work safely, without potentially breaking your machine.

 **Workarounds**